A lot of people I work with think I’m crazy for giving advice on how to set up a CrossFit home gym because they think I may be losing potential work.

 7. Medicine Ball Or Slam Ball

-Like kettlebells, you can create some amazing moves that target your legs, core, arms, and back for a routine that will have you out of breath in a matter of seconds.
+Like kettlebells, you can create some amazing moves that target your legs, core, arms, and back on a medicine ball for a routine that will have you out of breath in a matter of seconds.

 If you really enjoy pounding one of these into a wall or the floor, then I would suggest the TRX Training Slam Ball.

-I’ve seen these in loads of gyms, the online reviews are pretty good, and you’ll struggle to make any dent in it.
+I’ve seen brand of medicine balls in loads of gyms, the online reviews are pretty good, and you’ll struggle to make any dent in it.

 8. Weight Bench